 Here are some suggestions for making these sticks in advance and serving them to a crowd.

 - Bake and cut them AHEAD of time!
 Why?
 Because you need these to fully cool in order to neatly cut them.
 Once they're cut into sticks, you can reheat them later as company arrives.

-- Use a serrated knife to cut up your grilled cheese!
+- Use a serrated knife!
+This will help to not squash your grilled cheese!

-- Reheat your grilled cheese at 350F for just a few minutes right before guests arrive.
+- Reheat: As guests arrive, reheat your grilled cheese at 350F for just a few minutes.

-- Do not use tin foil underneath!
+- Do not use tin foil!
 The cheese will stick and make it difficult to remove.
+Parchment paper is okay!

-- Keep these warm all party long by using these electric warming plates.
+- Use a chafish dish!
+Keep these warm all party long by using these electric warming plates or a chafing dish.
 They are AWESOME!!